Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: The Schwarzschild-to-de Sitter Transition

 \section{The Schwarzschild-to-de Sitter Transition}

-In this section, we study the similar issue in an asymmetric model constructed via thin shell approximation, the the Schwarzschild-to-de Sitter transition proposed by Frolov, Markov, and Mukhanov \cite{Frolov:1988vj}.
+In this section, we study the similar issue in an asymmetric model constructed via thin shell approximation, the Schwarzschild-to-de Sitter transition proposed by Frolov, Markov, and Mukhanov \cite{Frolov:1988vj}.
 Notice that in this scenario, the location of the transition surface $r_{\pm}=b$ is still the minimal radius of the Schwarzschild part, but it is the maximal radius of the de Sitter part.
 The stability issue of such a spacetime structure was studied by Balbinot and Poisson \cite{Balbinot:1990zz}, and they found it can be stable by tuning the equation of state of the shell.
-While in the original work $b$ was assumed to be around the Planck length \cite{Frolov:1988vj},\footnote{The authors also added an extra condition that the Kretschmann scalar varies continuously around the thin shell connecting the two different types of spacetime.
-The Kretschmann scalar in a de Sitter spacetime is given by
+While in the original work, $b$ was assumed to be around the Planck length \cite{Frolov:1988vj}, here we do not make any assumption on the value of $b$ besides the condition that the thin shell is inside the black hole event horizon but outside the de Sitter event horizon of the reference observer at the south/north pole.
+In the following, we first review the static coordinate of de Sitter space and perform similar calculations as what we have done in Sec. \ref{Sec:BHtoWH}.
+We then show that a second transformation is also generally required; hence, a similar coordinate singularity is generated at the corresponding event horizon.
+(In Ref.~\cite{Frolov:1988vj}, the authors have suggested using the Kruskal type analytical continuation to describe the complete spacetime.
+Thus, this section can be viewed as a demonstration that the single Kruskal type of coordinate system fails to describe the complete spacetime.
+We thank an anonymous referee points this out to us.)